goschtl/zope/zope-story-website/trunk/src/why_use_zope.rst

 the practicality of powerful software patterns, including object databases, object publishing, and component architecture.

-All the applications built using the Zope Framework benefit from this maturity, For example, the older projects, the Zope 2 app server as well as Plone, both increasingly make use of the newest Zope library versions while still maintaining the feature set that makes it useful in heavy production settings.
+All the applications built using the Zope Toolkit benefit from this maturity, For example, the older projects, the Zope 2 app server as well as Plone, both increasingly make use of the newest Zope library versions while still maintaining the feature set that makes it useful in heavy production settings.

-Meanwhile, younger Zope web frameworks such as Grok and Repoze.BFG, leverage the mature Zope Framework libraries to bring new ideas to web development.
+Meanwhile, younger Zope web frameworks such as Grok and repoze.bfg, leverage the mature Zope Toolkit libraries to bring new ideas to web development.

 Designed for Automated Testing
 ------------------------------